futuredapp/sheet-happens/README.md

 ![](docs/images/spreadsheet-identification.png)

+You can use our [Sample Spreadsheet](https://docs.google.com/spreadsheets/d/1q5WMvNFEJQts4lWkSTHN5je_BG3Wq6iRZPseN-ZHrNM/edit?usp=sharing) as a template.

 Note the following:

 - You can find the Spreadsheet ID in the URL and Sheet name at the bottom of the page.
 You will use them to configure